Late talking: Help your toddler discover their voice

 Make mealtimes positive experiences, with plenty of praise when your toddler tries a new food, or one that they’ve previously refused.
 And try to eat together as a family whenever possible so your toddler can see everyone enjoying a variety of the same foods as them and want to join in.

 Another great way to train your toddler’s tastebuds is to make healthy food the norm at home.
 Keep your cupboards and fridge stocked with yogurt, vegetables, eggs, lean meats,fish, grains, breads and pulses, and a fruit bowl on the table.

-Aptamil Growing Up milks are tailored to your toddler’s stage of development.
-Aptamil with Pronutra+ Growing Up milk 1-2 years contains a unique blend of ingredients nutritionally tailored for your toddler, including iron for normal cognitive development as part of a varied, balanced diet.
-It comes in a range of formats from powder to ready-to-drink Growing Up milk, including a resealable one-litre pack and a handy 200ml carton for when you are out and about.
+Aptamil Growing Up Milks are tailored to your toddler’s stage of development.
+Aptamil Growing Up Milk 1-2 years contains a unique blend of ingredients nutritionally tailored for your toddler, including iron for normal cognitive development as part of a varied, balanced diet.
+It comes in a range of formats from powder to ready-to-drink Growing Up Milk, including a resealable one-litre pack and a handy 200ml carton for when you are out and about.

 Source: The Huffington Post UK

 Welcome to Careline via WhatsApp

 Our experts are available to chat Monday - Friday, 8am-8pm and Saturday & Sunday 8am - 4pm, excluding bank holidays.